Emptiest/rhythm-games/osu2quaver.md

   * Quaver is, of course, still in beta.
 Lots of things are subject to change.
 If you don't like change, maybe Quaver isn't for you (yet).
 * Converting your skin(s) is a pain
   * Anecdotally, I spent about 3 hours converting my osu!mania skin over to Quaver, and mine is a pretty simple bar skin.
 There is a [skin converter](https://rhythmgamers.net/QBC/) but it's nowhere near perfect yet.

-#### Disclaimers
-I'm just a guy that plays video games.
-Sometimes rhythm games.
-I stream occasionally on Twitch, and am a Twitch Affiliate (meaning people can subscribe to my channel) but I have no sponsors or anything like that.
-Quaver didn't pay me to write this.